Horn of Africa Food Security Response – Ethiopia

 From this funding, $10 million was allocated for an activation of the Australian Humanitarian Partnership (AHP) for activities in Ethiopia.

-AHP partners Oxfam, Plan International and Save the Children are working with local partners to implement the response.
+AHP partners Oxfam, Plan International and Save the Children worked with local partners to implement the response.

 An additional activation in Kenya was also funded through this package.

-Plan International, Save the Children and partners are aiming to improve access to lifesaving nutrition services across the Oromia region, with a particular focus on malnutrition in children under five, as well as lactating and pregnant women.
-This will be complemented by providing technical and logistical support to the local health system to enhance its capacity to treat malnourishment and build towards sustainable community-based management of malnutrition cases, as well as cash and voucher assistance for vulnerable households.
-Vulnerable households will also be supported with early maturing and drought resistant improved crop and vegetable seeds, goats and poultry to support livelihoods, and capacity development opportunities.
+Plan International, Save the Children and partners aimed to improve access to lifesaving nutrition services across the Oromia region, with a particular focus on malnutrition in children under five, as well as lactating and pregnant women.
+This was complemented by technical and logistical support to the local health system to enhance its capacity to treat malnourishment and build towards sustainable community-based management of malnutrition cases, as well as cash and voucher assistance for vulnerable households.
+Vulnerable households were supported with early maturing and drought resistant improved crop and vegetable seeds, goats and poultry to support livelihoods, and capacity development opportunities.

-Oxfam and partners will aim to improve protection for vulnerable groups in Tigray, Afar and Amhara through regular community awareness sessions which will disseminate information about available protection services, including referral pathways and the sensitisation of SGBV, sexual and reproductive health and more.
-To support households to strengthen and restore livelihoods and to empower the community economically, Oxfam will establish food production hubs in Afar with solar powered irrigation systems which will be managed by community-based cooperatives and supplied with vegetables, fruits and tools to sustain the hubs.
-Emergency nutrition services will support the prevention, identification and treatment of acute malnourishment cases among infant, children, pregnant and lactating mothers.
+Oxfam and partners improved protection for vulnerable groups in Tigray, Afar and Amhara through regular community awareness sessions, referral pathways, and sexual and reproductive health services.
+To support households to strengthen and restore livelihoods and to empower the community economically, Oxfam established food production hubs in Afar with solar powered irrigation systems managed by community-based cooperatives.
+Emergency nutrition services supported the prevention, identification and treatment of acute malnourishment cases among infant, children, pregnant and lactating mothers.